yevrah/simplerr/examples/00.quickstart/README.md

 Summary
 =======

-This is the intial project to kickstart your simplerr web development experience.
-Knowledge of python 3.6.5 is requireed, as well as a basic understanding of [Jinja](http://jinja.pocoo.org/) templates.
+This is the initial project to kickstart your simplerr web development experience.
+Knowledge of python 3.6.5 is required, as well as a basic understanding of [Jinja](http://jinja.pocoo.org/) templates.

 1. Installation